 Proxy servers route the HSCAN, SSCAN, and ZSCAN commands to the first read-only node.
 If no read-only node is running, proxy servers route these commands to the master node.

 - Route commands to a specified read-only node

 The RIINFO, RIMONITOR, and RIMEMORY commands are exclusive to ApsaraDB for Redis instances of the read/write splitting edition.
 When receiving these commands, proxy servers route them to the specified read-only node based on the idx and ro_slave_idx parameters.
-The idx parameter is used in ApsaraDB for Redis clusters of the read/write splitting edition to specify a shard server.
-The ro_slave_idx parameter is used in both ApsaraDB for Redis clusters and non-cluster instances of the read/write splitting edition to specify a read-only node.
-For more information about the commands that are exclusive to the read/write splitting edition, see Redis commands.
+The idx parameter is used in cluster read/write splitting instances to specify a data shard.
+The ro_slave_idx parameter is used in both cluster and non-cluster read/write splitting instances to specify a read-only node.
+For more information about the commands that are exclusive for the read/write splitting instances, see Overview.

 Bring a read-only node offline